terminusdb/technical-blogs/blogs/json_diff_and_patch.md

 What will the distributed data environment in Web3 look like?

-How will we have a distributed network of data stores which allow updates and synchronisations?
+How will we have a distributed network of data stores which allow updates and synchronizations?

 What is it that allows git to perform distributed operations on text so effectively?

 Is it possible to do the same for structured data?

 ## Web3

-These questions are really at the heart of the *distributed* part of web3.
-Web3 has other parts: immutability, cryptographic security, etc. But these other elements do not answer how to perform updates on distributed data stores.[*](#crdt)
+These questions are really at the heart of the distributed part of web3.
+Web3 has other parts: immutability, cryptographic security, etc. But these other elements do not answer how to perform updates on distributed data stores.*

-In seeking the answer to these questions, I was led to see a rather simple tool as foundational: JSON diff and patch.
+In seeking the answer to these questions I was led to see a rather simple tool as foundational: JSON diff and patch.

 JSON, because JSON is the structured data format for the web.
 This will continue to be true for Web3.
 Everyone uses JSON for just about everything in our web architecture.
-Other formats are going to be increasingly used as mere optimisations of JSON.
-Associative arrays have the beauty of (*reasonable*) human readability, combined with widespread native support in modern computer programming languages.
-Both computers and humans can read it, what's not to love!
+Other formats are going to be increasingly used as mere optimizations of JSON.
+Associative arrays have the beauty of (reasonable) human readability, combined with widespread native support in modern computer programming languages.
+Both computers and humans can read it, what’s not to love!

 But what about the diff and patch part?

 ## The *use case* for diff and patch

-A fundamental tool in git's strategy for distributed management of source code is the concept of the *diff* and the *patch*.
-These foundational operations are what make git possible. *diff* is used to construct a *patch* which can be applied to an object such that the final state *makes sense* for some value of *makes sense*.
+A fundamental tool in git’s strategy for distributed management of source code is the concept of the diff and the patch.
+These foundational operations are what make git possible.
+Diff is used to construct a patch that can be applied to an object such that the final state makes sense for some value of makes sense.

-The application of patches happens because we want a certain *before* state to be lifted to a certain *after* state.
-The patch doesn't specify everything.
+The application of patches happens because we want a certain before state to be lifted to a certain after state.
+The patch doesn’t specify everything.
 Only what it expects to be true of the source, and what it expects to be true after the update.

-With this it's possible to have distributed updates performed on different parts of source text.
-Collisions result in some remedial action being required, but if there are no collisions everything can be *merged* to obtain a final state which respects all updates, no matter when or where they came from.
+With this, it’s possible to have distributed updates performed on different parts of source text.
+Collisions result in some remedial action being required, but if there are no collisions everything can be merged to obtain a final state which respects all updates, no matter when or where they came from.

-This is what allows git to be fully multi-master, without requiring or forcing synchronisation using any complex protocols (like RAFT).
+This is what allows git to be fully multi-master, without requiring or forcing synchronization using any complex protocols (like RAFT).

 ## Diff and patch in structured data